 According to the US Bureau of Labor Statistics, there were 5,250 work-related fatalities across all industry sectors in 2018.

-If you have been hurt at work, you may be wondering, “Should I file for Workers’ Comp?”
+If you have been hurt at work, you may be wondering, “Should I file for Workers’ Compensation?”

 Should you contact a lawyer for an on the job injury?
-Or will your Workers’ Comp take good care of your case?
+Or will your Workers’ Compensation take good care of your case?